Illustration by Dylan B. Caleho

 Lamb’s particular case also fits the pattern of racial bias uncovered by past research.

 In fact, a 2010 paper published in the journal Pediatrics that documented racial bias in the child welfare system focused on American hospitals.
 The study examined 3,063 cases of infants who suffered traumatic brain injuries at 39 different hospitals.
-The authors found that infants in Black families, and infants in families who did not have government health insurance, underwent greater testing — such as the skeletal survey ordered of Lamb’s child — than did white infants who suffered similar injuries.
+The authors found that infants in Black families, and infants in families with government health insurance, underwent greater testing — such as the skeletal survey ordered of Lamb’s child — than did white infants who suffered similar injuries.

 Children in white families, however, were more likely to be determined victims of child abuse if a skeletal survey was ordered, suggesting that doctors engaged in heavier scrutiny of white families when it was truly warranted.